xfirestyle2k/Ruleset_Druva/README.md

 This Terraform code apply Groups, Services and Distributed Firewall Rules.
 Following will be created:

-Groups for Druva Proxy, Druva Cache and RFC_1918 (private IP-Ranges).
+Groups for Druva Proxy, Druva Cache and RFC_1918 (private IP-Ranges) and SQL-Server.

 Service for SQL restore TCP 3542.